 Premium, Boutique Vendors – “Upsourcers”

 When a hiring firm’s resource needs exceed what individual freelancers can manage, turning to a premium offshore development partner becomes the best option.
 These firms prioritize delivering high-quality software.
 Typically, an expat or a U.S.-based executive, who has spent years working with the overseas organization, leads these companies.
 Their main responsibility is to forge strong relationships with the leadership and preserve the culture essential for high-quality delivery.

 These offshore firms usually have a staff count of fewer than 100 personnel.

 Their smaller size enables sustained high quality, thanks to senior management’s close relationships across all organizational levels.
 As they grow slowly, client by client, they add senior project and technical management personnel, plus human resources staff.
 These additions, though non-billable, are crucial for preserving the culture, quality of personnel, and efficient processes that were key to their success as smaller entities.

 This level of quality comes with an increased price over freelancers and bottom feeders.
 Premium vendors may cost between 30 to 50 percent of hiring internal personnel in the United States.

 Upsourcing – the cost-efficient deployment of executive level, hands-on external resources in lean, custom teams designed specifically to deliver the highest value outcome for critical business needs.

 When you engage with a premium firm, expect to find the following:

 - A vendor that wants a long-term engagement.
-This entails the vendor to hire personnel for a “job”, not a “project” and to find people with a long-term perspective on their work;
+This entails the vendor hiring personnel for a “job”, not a “project,” and finding people with a long-term perspective on their work;

 - Personnel who take a personal sense of ownership for their work that you would expect to find in an employee;